koxudaxi/datamodel-code-generator/README.md

           apiVersionNumber:
             type: string
             description: To be used as a version parameter value
-#          apiUrl:
+          apiUrl:
-#            type: string
+            type: string
-#            format: uriref
+            format: uri
-#            description: "The URL describing the dataset's fields"
+            description: "The URL describing the dataset's fields"
-#          apiDocumentationUrl:
+          apiDocumentationUrl:
-#            type: string
+            type: string
-#            format: uriref
+            format: uri
-#            description: A URL to the API console for each API
+            description: A URL to the API console for each API
 ```

 `model.py`: